-Enhancing access to low- and middle-income students: \$2 million
+Enhancing financial aid to increase access for students: \$1 million

 Access to higher education is the most important factor in enhancing opportunities in a young person's life and career.
 Average lifetime earnings are 1.73 times higher for those who obtain a bachelors' degree.
 The cost of attendance, however, is a real barrier of access for students from low- and middle-income families.
-UM-Dearborn seeks to significantly increase the level of support it is able to provide for need-based financial aid to low- and middle-income students.
+UM-Dearborn seeks to significantly increase the level of support it is able to provide for financial aid to students.
 Many of our students fall in this income range, and university resources for financial aid are still far too limited.
-We propose an increase of \$2 million in institutional funding for financial aid in the coming year's budget.
+We propose an increase of \$1 million in institutional funding for financial aid in the coming year's budget.
 This will be a major improvement in our ability to assure access to all students who wish to attend UM-Dearborn.

-New faculty positions to support growth: \$600,000
+New faculty and costs of enhancing programs and research: \$1,600,000

 In recent years, we have added physical capacity to our campus through the state's capital outlay process that will support growth in enrollment without incurring significant infrastructure costs, except for costs directly related to instruction.
-We are committed to robust enrollment growth over the next decade, in response to regional needs and in response to the challenge presented by the Cherry Commission.
+We are committed to robust enrollment growth over the next decade in response to regional needs and in response to the challenge presented by the Cherry Commission.
 For Michigan to prosper, we need to increase the number of college graduates in the state.
 The University of Michigan-Dearborn is poised to help accomplish that goal.

 We need to increase our instructional capacity to meet demand by recruiting new faculty members in a variety of fields that are experiencing enrollment growth: for example, political science, criminal justice, biology, and several fields within the School of Management, including accounting and finance.
-Our goal is to do the best job possible of serving the educational needs of our students, by attracting the most effective faculty and designing programs that best serve their educational and career goals.
+Our goal is to do the best job possible of serving the educational needs of our students by attracting the most effective faculty and designing programs that best serve their educational and career goals.
 Our current projections call for enrollment growth of 3 percent per year over the next decade.
-Increases in faculty are needed to help us meet our students' expectations and requirements and will serve to preserve the close relationships between faculty and students that are a hallmark of the Dearborn education.
+Increases in faculty are needed to help us meet our students' expectations and requirements and will serve to preserve the close relationships between faculty and students that are a hallmark of the UM-Dearborn education.
 New faculty members will add to our capacity to provide a sound foundation in the liberal arts and professional disciplines in areas that will contribute to the metropolitan impact that the campus aspires to achieve: enhancing research capacity on issues of global competition and the restructuring of the economy; advancing understanding of racial and ethnic differences and challenges in the world; improving understanding of environmental science and its impact on policy; and meeting the needs of early-childhood and K-12 teachers for stronger programs in science, mathematics and special education.
 The School of Management needs a permanent faculty director for a new initiative called iLabs (innovation Labs) that utilizes students to conduct research on a wide variety of community issues ranging from the economic impact of Detroit Metropolitan Wayne County Airport to Ford Motor Company worker buy-outs.
-Establishing a Center for Civic Engagement with a faculty director would enable the University to focus faculty and student community-service efforts in a coordinated service-learning approach to meet many community challenges and needs of the region of southeastern Michigan.